 Broadly, my research addresses questions of social-ecological system (SES) complexity, the emergence of sociocultural and biophysical elements within SESs, and the interactive processes linking these elements, but from the unique, and often neglected, perspective of the people living within these complex systems.
-My expertise lies in the study of local environmental knowledge (LEK), also referred to as traditional or indigenous knowledge, and how this knowledge is used to sustain livelihoods and households in rural southern and east Africa.
-I am interested in how people use their LEK, grounded in multi-scalar, historic and contemporary political, economic, and cultural contexts, to respond and adapt to on-going social and ecological changes, and how their actions, in turn, change the environment.
-As an ecological anthropologist, I continue a tradition of innovative and interdisciplinary research that is data-grounded but ethnographic, and complementary to work done by colleagues on systems modelling, land use and resource management and conservation, and climate change resilience.
-Recently, my interests have expanded to think about LEK in the US context; where and how we learn LEK, differences in LEK based on personal experiences/surrounding culture/access to nature, and how we use our LEK.
-My research deepens our theoretical understanding of human contributions to, and maintenance of, the biodiversity and ecosystem services upon which all life depends.
+My expertise as an ecological anthropologist lies in the study of local environmental knowledge (LEK), including traditional or indigenous knowledge, and how this amalgam of knowledge-practice-belief is used to sustain livelihoods and households.
+The innovative and interdisciplinary approaches I use afford opportunities for scientists, community members, policy makers, and policy implementers to work together; co-producing new knowledge necessary for locally appropriate, resilient, and sustainable solutions.
+Recently, my interests have expanded to think about LEK in the US context; where and how we learn LEK, differences in LEK based on personal experiences/surrounding culture/access to nature, and how we use our LEK in our day-to-day lives.
+My research deepens theoretical understandings of human contributions to, and maintenance of, the biodiversity and ecosystem services upon which all life depends.
 In the Anthropocene, this knowledge is increasingly important as we approach planetary limits of land use and freshwater scarcity, and mitigate those boundaries already crossed like biodiversity loss and global climate change.
-In the applied arena, my work addresses issues of household well-being, resource management and governance, species conservation, human-wildlife conflict, and adaptation to global climate change.
+In the applied arena, my work addresses issues of household well-being, resource management and governance, species conservation, human-wildlife conflict, and adaptation to environmental changes, including climate uncertainties.
+I have collaborated with local farming and fishing communities - rural and urban - on environmental research in Africa (Kenya, Tanzania, Mozambique, South Africa), the Pacific Islands inclusive of US Territories (Fiji, American Samoa, Guam), and the mainland United States (Oregon, New York, and Maryland).

-Dr. Shaffer is also the Faculty Advisor for ENSP Culture and Environment, for more information on the concentration please visit: https://ensp.umd.edu/concentrations/culture-environment
+Dr. Shaffer is an Affiliate Associate Professor in the UMD Department of Environmental Science and Technology.
+She also the Faculty Advisor for ENSP Culture and Environment, for more information on the concentration please visit: https://ensp.umd.edu/concentrations/culture-environment

 ORCID: 0000-0002-0635-0576